 How much does it cost?

-• Housing costs can be found here, on the IU Housing website.
-After clicking on the year's cost breakdown you can find Collins in Central - Standard with AC category.
+- Housing costs can be found here, on the IU Housing website.
+After clicking on the rates for the year you can find Collins listed in the Central neighborhood.

 Read more about what Collins is all about in our Annual Report, which is released at the end of each academic year: